 |See?
 The old hot glue sticks to the cushion, not the fabric so you can reuse the fabric over again.|

 This is just like wrapping a present, but instead of paper it’s fabric and instead of tape, you’re using hot glue.

 Just like a present… fold up the sides and glue.
 Then fold the “ends” and secure them as well.

 The fact that this “seam” is present doesn’t matter on most furniture.
 No one sees the bottom of the seat cushion, and most chairs have a back support that hides the seam on the back cushion.

 Is it going to last forever?
 No… but then again, I don’t want it to.

 I love being able to change up my patio, depending on the event.
-These chairs were perfect for the Mother’s Day Brunch we recently hosted.
+These chairs are perfect for the Mother’s Day Brunch we host each year.